 ‘Teachable.com‘ is an excellent and reputable education platform that makes it super simple to create, market and sell your own course, even if you’ve never taught before.
 Their program easily walks you through every how-to.

 For more education resources for your creative and entrepreneurial journey, this article has lots more resources for you, including free courses from CreativeLive.
-Some of their upcoming classes are geared to teach you how to grow your business.
+Some of their upcoming classes are geared to teach you how to grow your business and how to make money as an artist.

 Artists can often make more money teaching art than selling it.